ava-labs/avalanche-docs/docs/overview/getting-started/intro.md

 the scale of global finance, with near-instant transaction finality.

 Avalanche empowers developers to join a rich ecosystem of blockchains known as Subnets.
-Subnets are isolated clusters of the Avalanche network that allow any Dapp to run on its own dedicated set of nodes, enabling unmatched levels of fault-tolerance and customization for any use-case.
-Each Subnet's performance is isolated from other Subnets in the ecosystem, so increased usage on a single Subnet doesn't affect other Subnets on Avalanche.
+Subnets are subsets of the Avalanche Primary Network that validate a set of blockchains.
+Each Subnet's failures and performance are isolated from other Subnets in the ecosystem, so increased usage on a single Subnet doesn't affect other Subnets.
+Subnets can be permissioned or permission-less, enabling arbitrary levels of customization for any use-case.

 Dapps run on Virtual Machines (VMs), which serve as definitions for blockchain applications.
 Solidity developers can build on Avalanche's implementation of the EVM straight out-of-the box, or